Arizona Cardinals vs. Chicago Bears NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Over/under insights

-- Arizona has combined with its opponents to score more than 45.5 points in six of 11 games this season.
+- Arizona and its opponents have gone over the current 43.5-point total in eight of 11 games (72.7%) this season.

-- Chicago has combined with its opponents to score more than 45.5 points in three of 12 games this season.

-- Sunday's over/under is 1.0 point higher than the combined 44.5 PPG average of the two teams.
+- Sunday's over/under is 1.0 point lower than the two team's combined 44.5 points per game average.

-- These two squads combine to allow 41.5 points per game, 4.0 fewer than this contest's over/under.
+- This contest's total is 2.0 points greater than the 41.5 these two squads combine to surrender per game this season.

-- The Cardinals and their opponents have scored an average of 48.7 points per game in 2020, 3.2 more than Sunday's total.
+- Cardinals games this season feature an average total of 48.7 points, a number 5.2 points higher than Sunday's over/under.

-- The 43.4 PPG average total in Bears games this season is 2.1 points fewer than this game's over/under.
+- In 2020, games involving the Bears have averaged a total of 43.4 points, 0.1 fewer than this game's set over/under.

 Cardinals stats and trends